-Online Divorce Service - For uncontested divorces, this is one of the best online divorce services around for preparing your Iowa divorce papers.
+Divorce Papers - For uncontested divorces, this is one of the best online services for preparing your Iowa divorce papers.
 By walking you through a series of questions and answers (with detailed explanations), you can complete the papers at your own pace.
-You'll receive detailed filing instructions, plus be able to access various self-help books and products to make your divorce easier, including a name change kit and divorce organizer.
-The company also offers customer support by phone and email.
+You'll also receive detailed filing instructions to complete the process once everything is complete.

 In Iowa, the legal terminology for divorce is "Dissolution of marriage".
 In the following discussion, the terms may be used interchangeably.

 Iowa Residency Requirements for Divorce and Separation:

 The person filing for a divorce or separation must live in the state for at least one year prior to filing, unless his or her spouse would be considered a resident of the state and is served with divorce papers by personal service.

 Where do you file for a divorce in Iowa?